tinymce/tinymce-docs/advanced/security.md

 ## Q: Is TinyMCE protected against XSS vulnerabilities?

-TinyMCE filters out some of the more common XSS content like scripts from the content since it is common that the editor is used in a single page application.
+{{site.productname}} filters out some of the more common XSS content like scripts from the content since it is common that the editor is used in a single page application.
 For additional security, consider passing it through server-side filters like [HTMLPurifier](http://htmlpurifier.org/).

 ## Q: How do I setup Content Security Policy (CSP) with TinyMCE?

-TinyMCE can be used with a [CSP](https://content-security-policy.com/) header.
-When using a CSP, the following directives are **required** for TinyMCE to function:
+{{site.productname}} can be used with a [CSP](https://content-security-policy.com/) header.
+When using a CSP, the following directives are **required** for {{site.productname}} to function:

 | Directives | Requirements |
 |------------|--------------|